 Switching to LED for indoor lighting

-*2 ZEB Ready: An advanced building with a highly insulated envelope and high-efficiency energy-saving equipment, with a view to becoming a ZEB.
+*2. ZEB Ready: Refers to an advanced building with a high-performance envelope and highly efficient energy-saving equipment, with a focus on becoming a Zero-Energy Building (ZEB).

-*3 ZEB Oriented: Buildings that have taken measures to achieve further energy savings, in addition to the high performance of the building envelope and high-efficiency energy-saving equipment, as buildings designed to be ZEB Ready.
+*3. ZEB Oriented: Buildings that, in addition to the high performance of the building envelope and highly efficiency energy-saving equipment, have taken measures to achieve further energy savings and are designed to be ZEB Ready.

 Nishitetsu Wellness Co., Ltd. is promoting LED upgrades at its facilities, and in FY2023, it replaced mercury vapor lamps with LED lighting inside the Nishijin Palace Dome.